137: No Such Thing As Churchill's Secret Parrot

 Their motto.
 Okay, what was their motto?
 We never sleep.

-We never sleep, and also we're chronically exhausted.
+We never sleep, and also, we're chronically exhausted.

 I read in one place that their logo was a large black and white eye, and that's supposedly where the phrase private eye comes from.
 Yeah.

-That's true.
+I know that's true.
 Do you know who Pinkerton was?
 He was a barrel maker.

 One night